Dash0 Kubernetes Operator

 token: auth_... # TODO needs to be replaced with the actual value, see below

-At this point, you need to provide two configuration settings:
+You need to provide two configuration settings:

 • spec.export.dash0.authorization.token or spec.export.dash0.authorization.secretRef: Exactly one of these two properties needs to be provided.
 Providing both will cause a validation error when installing the Dash0Monitoring resource.

-• instrumentWorkloads: A global opt-out for workload instrumentation for the target namespace.
+• spec.instrumentWorkloads: A namespace-wide opt-out for workload instrumentation for the target namespace.
 There are threepossible settings: all, created-and-updated and none.
 By default, the setting all is assumed.If this setting is omitted, the value all is assumed and new/updated as well as existing Kubernetes workloads will be intrumented by the operator to send telemetry to Dash0, as described above.More fine-grained per-workload control over instrumentation is available by setting the label dash0.com/enable=false on individual workloads.The behavior when changing this setting for an existing Dash0 monitoring resource is as follows:

 • all: If set to all (or omitted), the operator will: